assyrianic/LibModSys/README.md

 LibModSys_PrivateFwdHook(priv_fwd_id, "OnPrivFwdExampleName", OnPrivateFwdTest);
 ```

+### Creating Module Managers

--- For creating Module Managers, check out `configs/plugin_manager/module_manager_example.cfg` for an example on how to setup the operations for specific Module Managers.
+check out `configs/plugin_manager/module_manager_example.cfg` for an example on how to setup the operations for specific Module Managers.
 Module Managers are more useful for cases when global or private forwards aren't enough and/or you need more control of plugins.

 ```cs
 /// like using with private forward managers,